 SAWA

-The circular wooden residential building SAWA in Rotterdam is a model project for new generations, an important step in the sustainability goals and proof that things can be done differently.
-Behind this award-winning design lies the strong ambition of client and architect to contribute to both CO2-reduction and meeting climate goals, as the addition of affordable housing and facilities of value to the entire neighborhood.
+The circular wooden residential building SAWA in Rotterdam is a flagship project for new generations, a significant step towards sustainability goals, and proof that alternative approaches are viable.
+Behind this award-winning design lies the strong ambition of both client and architect to contribute to CO2-reduction and the achievement of climate goals, as well as the addition of affordable housing and facilities that are valuable to the entire neighborhood.

 - Location